Stop Smoking For Good

 The truth is that it’s fairly easy to stop smoking if you change the way that you think about it deep down and overcome your fears about stopping.
 You just need to be convinced of this and provided that you want to quit, then hypnosis enables you to do this exceptionally well.

 It is estimated that 3 out of every 4 smokers want to quit but the question is, just how strong is that want?
-So, as I mentioned above, one of the first things I do when someone calls me for help is to make sure that they truly want to stop.
+So, as I mentioned earlier, one of the first things I do when someone calls me for help is to make sure that they truly want to stop.
 There is a big difference between knowing you should stop and wanting to stop.
 Even though someone may think it will be hard for them to stop, as long as they truly want to stop, then I can help.

 And while the desire to stop has to come from within to succeed, hypnosis can help with that too.
 As mentioned above, the first session is all about boosting that desire to stop and helping the mind and body to get ready to quit for good.